-- Each unit of work should start with a front cover. - Key vocabulary and facts identified on front covers. - All pieces of work include a long date and a learning intention in the form of a question. - Work presented neatly. - Evidence of deepening of learning - Evidence of a range of sources used to support learning. - Minimum of 3 written pieces of work for each unit. - Independent assessment completed in blue pen. - Reception pupil comments recorded for evidence on annotated planning.
+- Each unit of work should start with a front cover. - Key vocabulary and facts identified on front covers. - All pieces of work include a long date and a learning intention in the form of a question. - Work presented neatly. - Evidence of deepening of learning - Evidence of a range of sources used to support learning. - Minimum of 3 written pieces of work for each unit. - WWW and EBI as well as a traffic light at the end of the lesson. - Challenges identified with a green sticker and marked promptly. - Independent assessment completed in blue pen. - Corrections highlighted in pink and identified with a blue sticker.
+Corrections are subject specific. - Comments initialed by pupils (KS2). - Reception pupil comments recorded for evidence on annotated planning.